shaharyakir/tontutorials/docs/03-client/mainnet.md

 Run `npm run dev` and open your web app.
 You should be able to connect at this point with your wallet and view your address within the webapp.

-## Step 6 - Interact with the Counter contract
+## Step 6 - Read the Counter value

 Now we'll interact with the counter contract.
-Add to your project the `Counter` class from the previous tutorial.
+Add to your project the `Counter` class from the previous tutorial, and store it under `src/contracts/counter.ts`.

-Then, add the following react hooks:

-useAsyncInitialize - Will help us initialize dependencies
+useAsyncInitialize - Will help us initialize dependencies.
+Put it under `src/hooks/useAsyncInitialize.ts`.
 ```ts
 import { useEffect, useState } from "react";